uvicpraxis/uvicpraxis.github.io/gpms.md

 An adaptation of Lee, J. H., Schmalz, M., Newman, M., & Koughan, L. (2024).
 UW/SIMM Video Game Metadata Schema.
 Version 4.2. [https://github.com/uwgamergroup/video-game-metadata-schema](https://github.com/uwgamergroup/video-game-metadata-schema)

-This file was created on 19 May 2026.

 Elements marked with [R] are required.
 Elements marked with [+] are repeatable.